KerollosRady/Digital-Signal-Processing/README.md

 - **Convolution with custom filters**
 - **Resampling** – change the sampling rate of the signal
 - **Apply Filters** (Low-pass, High-pass, Band-pass, Band-stop)

-Each operation can be applied through a user-friendly GUI, with immediate visual feedback to help understand the effects of each transformation.
+- **Correlation** – measure similarity between signals

+These operations are available through the GUI, providing interactive feedback and the ability to save processed results.

 ---